isomerpages/govtech-stp/_travel-and-health-control-measures/frequently-asked-questions.md

 #### 1. Who are "fully vaccinated travellers"?

-They include travellers arriving in Singapore from 8 Sep 2021, and have received the full regimen of WHO EUL Vaccines, (i) from a specific manufacturer, and (ii) met the minimum interval period, at least 2 weeks before arrival in Singapore.
+They include travellers arriving in Singapore and have received the full regimen of WHO EUL Vaccines, (i) from a specific manufacturer, and (ii) met the minimum interval period, at least 2 weeks before arrival in Singapore.

 <table>
 	<thead>